Cesare Maldini: After retirement

 After the 2002 World Cup, Maldini returned to AC Milan as a talent scout for the Rossoneri.
 He also later worked as a sports analyst for several radio stations and sports channels, such as beIN SPORTS, and also for Al Jazeera in 2012, with Alessandro Altobelli.

 Death

 Maldini died on 3 April 2016 at the age of 84.
 In his honour, a minute of silence was held before every league game in Italy that weekend, while Milan players wore black armbands in their match against Atalanta.
-Maldini's grandson Christian also captained the youth team in a friendly match in his honor.
+Maldini's grandson, Christian, also captained the youth team in a friendly match in his honour.
 Maldini's funeral service was held on 5 April, at the Basilica of Sant'Ambrogio, in Milan, and was attended by several important footballing figures.
 His wife died later that year, on 28 July, just over three months after him.